 BioCycle March 2008, Vol. 49, No. 3, p.
 26

-CIWMB-funded study on composting emissions from food and green wastes
+CIWMB-funded study on composting emissions from food and green wastes provides valuable data.

 A NEW study funded by the California Integrated Waste Board (CIWMB) indicates that well-managed composting of green waste and food waste releases significantly less air pollution than previously thought.
 The study also demonstrates that a relatively inexpensive management technique – covering active compost piles with a layer of finished compost – may lower air emissions even further, by as much as 75 percent compared to uncovered piles.